Introduction to Traditional Brazilian Food

 Four states -- Rio de Janeiro, São Paulo, Espírito Santo and Minas Gerais.
 The largest cuisine influences here are Portuguese, Italian, Japanese, Lebanese, and some African and Native, depending on the state.

 It’s a region known for pizza with outrageous toppings, pastas with requeijao and polenta with chicken.
-Other foods typical from this region are feijoada and its sides, brigadeiros, sushi with tropical fruits, fried cassava, fried empanadas, kibbeh, and seafood stews like moqueca capixaba.
+Other foods typical from this region are feijoada and its sides, brigadeiros recipe, sushi with tropical fruits, fried cassava, fried empanadas, kibbeh, and seafood stews like moqueca capixaba.

 Southern

-Although you can find diverse ethnic food restaurants in most of the country, traditional Brazilian food and fusions are quite popular in Brazil.
+Although you can find diverse ethnic food restaurants in most of the country, traditional Brazilian foods and fusions are quite popular in Brazil.
 Depending on the setting, it can be ordered by:

-- por quilo (the price of a plate of food depends on its weight in kilos), a type of service which is common in commercial areas near business offices, downtown, and in malls.
+- Por quilo (the price of a plate of food depends on its weight in kilos), is a type of service that is common in commercial areas near business offices, downtown, and in malls.
 This usually features a buffet style set-up and there is often a wide variety of regional dishes.

 Brazilian Daily Meals & Staples